-A late payment from Medicaid isn’t just a number on a spreadsheet; it’s the start of a ripple effect that touches every part of your agency.
-It begins with a cash flow crunch, which creates stress around making payroll.
-That uncertainty can make it difficult to retain your best caregivers, leading to staffing shortages.
-Ultimately, these issues can impact the consistency and quality of care your patients receive.
-These Medicaid reimbursement delays threaten not just your bottom line, but your entire mission.
-We’ll walk through how to manage these challenges, protecting your team, your patients, and the business you’ve worked so hard to build.
+A late payment from Medicaid is more than just an accounting issue—it’s the start of a ripple effect that touches every part of your agency.
+The cash flow crunch creates immediate stress around making payroll.
+That uncertainty makes it hard to retain your best caregivers, leading to staffing shortages and impacting the quality of patient care.
+These chronic Medicaid reimbursement delays threaten not just your bottom line, but your entire mission.
+Here, we’ll break down how to manage these challenges and protect the team, patients, and business you’ve worked so hard to build.

 Key Takeaways